bartlomiej-zdrojewski/k361/README.md

 cd k361
 ```

-To change the default port, edit the field "port" in the file "config.js":
+To change the default port, edit the field *port* in the file *config.js*:

 ```
 nano config.js